Sharanmax/toplead-intern-project-dev/README.md

 Form-level validation is done by setting formiks validate prop.
 Field-level validation is optional available on the components.
 Additional to the name prop formiks optional validate?: (value: any) => undefined | string | Promise<any> is added to all core components to allow field-level validation.
 There is one special case to be aware of when using field-level validation: When using the Form.Item component with another Antd field component, the validate prop has to be added to the Form.Item, not the input component:

-# Rendering Validation Feedback

-Showing validation messages can be accomplished with the Form.Item component (or FormItem which is the same).

-It renders error messages if the field has been touched and the corresponding field has a validation error (and changes the border color of enclosed input component to red).
-Renders a green success icon messages if it's showValidateSuccess: boolean prop is set to true, the field has been touched and the corresponding field does not have a validation error.
-Exposes some layout features and a label (visit https://ant.design/components/form/ for the details).